What Is A Spam Trap?

-- A valid, deliverable email address that is exclusively used to receive unsolicited email
+- A spam trap is a valid, deliverable email address that is exclusively used to receive unsolicited email

 - Incoming messages are monitored by human or automated processes

-- May be virginal (i.e. a new email address) or re-purposed (i.e. previously used by a person)
+- They may be virginal (i.e. a new email address) or re-purposed (i.e. previously used by a person)

-- Appearance-wise, may be indistinguishable from any normal email address
+- Appearance-wise, they may be indistinguishable from any normal email address

 - ISPs & mailbox providers (e.g. Verizon, Comcast, AOL, Microsoft, etc.)